 SDG 5 describes gender equality, a matter that warrants attention both in China and across the globe.
 In fact, there are significant differences in the participation rates of different genders in the labor market which is argued via Part Gender Differences in China with data and figures.
-While gender differences do not result in substantial disparities in ability, gender discrimination and inequality have led to differences in wages, as discussed in Part Case on Data and Part Tracing the Roots.
+While gender differences do not result in substantial disparities in ability, gender discrimination and inequality have led to differences in wages, as discussed in Part Evidence and Data and Part Tracing the Roots.
+As there are many gender-related issues, this paper focuses on the issue of gender income inequality.